 Of the tourists visiting Levi during the year, 55 percent are domestic and 45 percent international.
 According to Kivisaari, the ratio is appropriate, but a more even distribution of demand throughout the year would be even better.
 Kivisaari sees domestic tourism in a key role in the growth of summer in Levi and the whole Lapland.

-There are also big potential to increase international summer tourism.
+There is also big potential to increase international summer tourism.
 For example in Norway, summer has been well utilized in tourism, which Kivisaari thinks could bring new customer groups to Levi as well.

 Progress on the Levi West investment